 - Remove the cake and cashew cream from the refrigerator.

-- Put a blob of cream on to a cake board, place one half the cake, spread 2-3 tbsp of sugar syrup on top.
-Place 4-5 tbsp of cashew cream on top, smoothen it with a spatuala.
-Place the second cake on top, spread 2-3 tbsp of sugar syrup on top.
+- Put a blob of cream on to a cake board, place one half the cake, spread 2-3 tablespoon of sugar syrup on top.
+Place 4-5 tablespoon of cashew cream on top, smoothen it with a spatuala.
+Place the second cake on top, spread 2-3 tablespoon of sugar syrup on top.

 This is part of the Bake-a-thon 2017